 No matter where you visit in the Philippines, you’re probably going to end up in a bus or van at some point.
 These are the most common ways to get between cities in the Philippines.

 Private van charters tend to be much faster, and you can dictate places you want to stop along the way.
-For example, we used a private charter when going between Puerto Princesa and Sabang to visit the Puerto Princesa Underground River.
+For example, we used a private charter to go between Puerto Princesa and Sabang to visit the Puerto Princesa Underground River.
 This gave us the chance to stop and explore places such as Elephant Rock along the way.

 Group charters offer speed without flexibility.
-And busses tend to offer the most economical route, but they tend to take the longest.
-No matter which route you take, we found that busses and vans were very comfortable and well-maintained.
-Some busses even include WiFi!
+Buses tend to offer the most economical route, but they tend to take the longest.
+No matter which route you take, we found that buses and vans were very comfortable and well-maintained.
+Some buses even include WiFi!

 Jeepneys and Tuk Tuks in the Philippines